 Quickly learn Pomeranian grooming.
 How to groom a Pomeranian at home.
 Watch free Pomeranian grooming videos.
 Pomeranian puppy grooming details.

 The Pomeranian is a toy dog that weighs between 3 and 7 lbs.
 It has a fox-like face, erect ears.
 It has a thick, fluffy coat that comes in various colors, including white, brown, orange, and black.

 List of colors of Pomeranians with photos of Pomeranian colors.
 AKC Pomeranian colors listed and Pomeranian color pattern details.
 Detailed information on different colors of Pomeranians and Pomeranian color chart.

 Teacup Pomeranians are the cute balls of fluff bred by preservation Pomeranian breeders.
 Teacup Pom prices often start at $2000 and rising to more than $5000.
 A Teacup Pomeranian is agile, friendly and playful.
 The striking character traits of this breed include loyalty, sociability, playfulness and guarding.

-An all white Pomeranian dog should be a solid white color with no lemon or cream shadings.
+A white Pomeranian dog should be a solid white color with no lemon or cream shadings.
 The guard hairs and the undercoat is also white.
-White Pom dog eye color must be very dark, if not black.
-The breed standard calls for dark eyes, not black eyes.

 Learn about the 3 Pomeranian faces.
 Baby Doll Pomeranian, Fox Face Pomeranian and Teddy Bear Pomeranian.
 Pomeranian face types explained.